London Food Link works to ensure that good food policies and practices are a priority for local authorities and for the Mayor of London.

 This campaign urged London boroughs, visitor attractions, arenas and stadia to turn their backs on cruelty and serve only cage free eggs and resulted in 14 attractions signing the pledge.
 Read more here.

-You can support our work in this areas by become a London Food Link supporter from as little as £22.50 per year.
+You can support our work in this area by becoming a London Food Link supporter from as little as £22.50 per year.
 Find out more here.